CUNY School of Law: Justice initiatives and special programs

+Bar passage

+In 2022, 74.56% of CUNY Law first time takers passed a bar examination.
+The ultimate bar passage rate for 2020 CUNY Law graduates was 84.51% and five graduates did not take a bar examination within two years of graduation.

 Rankings and reputation

+CUNY Law is recognized as a top school for racial justice with an A+ ranking from National Jurist/PreLaw Magazine. who also awarded the Law School the #1 ranking for Most Diverse Law School in 2024.
+The Princeton Review’s "Best Law Schools for 2024" rankings further acknowledged CUNY Law, with the school securing the #1 spot for "Most Diverse Faculty" nationwide and placing in four out of fourteen top categories (#2 Most Chosen by Older Students; #2 Most Liberal Students; #8 Greatest Resources for Women).

-U.S. News & World Report, the provider of the "tiered" list of law schools in the country, in 2021 ranked CUNY #102 of 144 American Bar Association approved law schools, with CUNY's part-time law program ranked #22 in the country.
+U.S. News & World Report ranked CUNY #1 in Law Schools with the Most Public Interest Graduates, #154 in American Bar Association approved law schools for 2024, and #34 in part-time law programs.

-The school has also been recognized by National Jurist/PreLaw Magazine as the top 10 public interest law school and by the Princeton Review for having the best professors, one of the most diverse law faculties in the nation, the most welcoming campus in the nation for older students, and the most liberal student body.

 Publications

-City University of New York Law Review A student-run publication devoted to producing public interest scholarship, engaging with the public interest bar, and fostering student excellence in writing, legal analysis, and research.
+City University of New York Law Review is a student-run publication devoted to producing public interest scholarship, engaging with the public interest bar, and fostering student excellence in writing, legal analysis, and research.
 It is published twice-yearly.
-Issues have included a Symposium issue on Justice Ruth Bader Ginsburg, a special issue devoted to student scholarship, a special volume on Elder Law featuring winning articles from the ABA Law and Aging Student Competition, and a forthcoming Symposium issue on the work of Ruthann Robson.
+Issues have included a symposium issue on Justice Ruth Bader Ginsburg, a special issue devoted to student scholarship, a special volume on Elder Law featuring award articles that received awards from the ABA Law and Aging Student Competition, and a forthcoming symposium issue on the work of Ruthann Robson.